evgenyneu/evgenii.com/resume/index.md

 Full Stack Web Developer:

-* Developed and maintained a Ruby on Rails website connected to a PostgreSQL database.
+* Developed and maintained a Ruby on Rails website connected to a PostgreSQL database that helped doctors make clinical decisions based on patient data and machine learning analysis of retina scan images (OCT).

 * Worked on web client-side code using vanilla JavaScript, React, Redux, and Stimulus libraries.

 * Designed and implemented responsive web pages using Bootstrap and Tailwind CSS.

 * Utilized Python to develop features for a machine learning image segmentation service and visualize medical eye scan data (OCT).

+* Implemented code and storage changes to achieve HIPAA and SOC 2 compliance.

 * Created a TypeScript CDK that deployed a Ruby on Rails server and PostgreSQL database to AWS (Infrastructure as Code).